beam-community/stripity-stripe/README.md

 config :stripity_stripe, api_key: "YOUR SECRET KEY"
 ```

-For security purposes it's possible to use a function or a tuple to resolve
+It's possible to use a function or a tuple to resolve the secret:
-the secret:

 ```ex
 config :stripity_stripe, api_key: {MyApp.Secrets, :stripe_secret, []}